-- A. The City shall take a pre-tax deduction of \$125.00200.00 from the normal salary of each eligible employee.
+- A. The City shall take a pre-tax deduction of \$200.00 from the normal salary of each eligible employee.
 The Union has the right to notify the City of changes (increases or decreases) to the monthly deduction.
 The Union shall document such changes in writing to Human Resources no later than the 25th of the month prior to the desired date of change.
 The parties agree that no additional MOU's will be needed to make changes to the monthly amount. - 1.
-The deduction will be split between the employee's 10th and 25th of the month paychecks. - 2.
-Deductions shall be made on a pre-tax basis. - B. At the employee's option, the City will allow a one-time "retirement leave sell-back" in the amount of one hundred percent (100%) of the cash-out value of all eligible, accrued and available PDO leave.
+The deduction will be split between the employee's 10th and 25th of the month paychecks. - Deductions shall be made on a pre-tax basis. - B. At the employee's option, the City will allow a one-time "retirement leave sell-back" in the amount of one hundred percent (100%) of the cash-out value of all eligible, accrued and available PDO leave.
 The employee must declare their retirement and give the City at least three (3) months' advanced notice of their prospective retirement date for this option.
-The "retirement leave sell-back"
+The "retirement leave sell-back" shall be paid in the pay period closest to thirty (30) days in advance of the employee's retirement date. - C. The City shall additionally make a contribution to the Plan in the amount of one hundred percent (100%) of the cash-out value for all sick leave eligible for cash-out under the terms of this Agreement on the date of the eligible employee's retirement. - D. The City shall additionally make a contribution to the Plan in the amount of one hundred percent (100%) of the cash-out value for all eligible, accrued and available PDO on the date of the employee's separation.

-- shall be paid in the pay period closest to thirty (30) days in advance of the employee's retirement date. - C. B. The City shall additionally make a contribution to the Plan in the amount of one hundred percent (100%) of the cash-out value for all eligible accrued and available sick leave eligible for cash-out under the terms of this Agreement on the date of the eligible employee's retirement, as identified in Appendix C. - C. The City shall additionally make a contribution to the Plan for all members hired on or before July 1, 1989 in the amount of one hundred percent (100%) of the cash-out value for all eligible, accrued and available vacation leave PDO on the date of the employee's separation. - 1.
-The accumulated cash-out value deduction shall be made on a pre-tax basis.
+ARTICLE 24 - Physical Fitness and Wellness Program

-ARTICLE 24 - 24.
-Physical Fitness and Wellness Program
+24.1 Participation in the physical fitness program as mutually set up by the Union and the City shall be mandatory.
+The City and the Union shall meet at least annually to continually evaluate the program.

-- 24.1 Participation in the physical fitness program as mutually set up by the Union and the City shall be mandatory.
-The City and the Union shall meet at least annually to continually evaluate the program. - 24.2 The City will contribute up to \$370 per authorized (on January 1 of each year) FTE to the Trust on an annual basis for wellness programming. - Payment will be made to the Trust monthly upon receipt of statement certifying the names of the individuals who have completed the wellness physicals.
-Parameters of the Wellness Program will be mutually agreed to by the City and the Union. - All information gathered as a result of the pre-screening and wellness testing process shall remain confidential between the medical and/or other service provider and the employee.
-Neither the City of Vancouver nor the Union shall have any right of access to the information. - 24.4 24.3 Employees are required to participate in an annual hearing exam performed during on-site testing (or an alternative) arranged by the City.
+- 24.2 The City will contribute up to \$370 per authorized (on January 1 of each year) FTE to the Trust on an annual basis for wellness programming.
+Payment will be made to the Trust monthly upon receipt of statement certifying the names of the individuals who have completed the wellness physicals.
+Parameters of the Wellness Program will be mutually agreed to by the City and the Union. - 24.3 All information gathered as a result of the pre-screening and wellness testing process shall remain confidential between the medical and/or other service provider and the employee.
+Neither the City of Vancouver nor the Union shall have any right of access to the information. - 24.4 Employees are required to participate in an annual hearing exam performed during onsite testing (or an alternative) arranged by the City.
 The City will pay the costs associated with hearing testing.

-ARTICLE 25 - 25.
-Retirement Plan and Deferred Compensation
+ARTICLE 25 - Retirement Plan and Deferred Compensation

-25.1 All employees shall participate in the State of Washington Law Enforcement Officers and Firefighters Pension System.
-Employees may participate, at their option and cost, in the deferred compensation programs provided by ICMAMission Square Retirement Corporation and Washington State DRS Deferred Compensation.
+All employees shall participate in the State of Washington Law Enforcement Officers and Firefighters Pension System.
+Employees may participate, at their option and cost, in the deferred compensation programs provided by Mission Square Retirement Corporation and Washington State DRS Deferred Compensation.

-ARTICLE 26 - 26.
-Identification of Jobs
+ARTICLE 26 - Identification of Jobs